tintin10q/csai_ml_final_summary/ML_final_summary.md

 5. If solution converges stop otherwise go back to step 3. (e)
 6. Clustering is done and data is divided into clustering (f)

-You recompute the centriods (step 4) by finding the local minimum of minimizing squared distances.
+You recompute the centroids (step 4) by finding the local minimum of minimizing squared distances.

 ![Formula for minimizing squared distances](formula_minimizing_squared_distances.png)